MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/8.0/deployr-admin-security.md

 3. Grant `root` permission to launch the RServe process.
 This is required so that each DeployR grid node can enforce R session process controls.

-    A. Using your preferred editor, edit the file `/opt/deployr/8.0.0/rserve/rserve.sh` as follows:
+    1. Using your preferred editor, edit the file `/opt/deployr/8.0.0/rserve/rserve.sh` as follows:

 		-   On Redhat/CentOS platforms, find the following section:

 		        daemon --user "apache"

 		    and, change `apache` to `root` as follows:

 		        daemon --user "root"

 		-   On SLES platforms, find the following section:

 		        start_daemon -u r "apache"

 		    and, change `apache` to `root` as follows:

 		        start_daemon -u r "root"

-    B. Save this change and close the file in your editor.
+    2. Save this change and close the file in your editor.

 4. Set group privileges on the DeployR install directory.